 To deliver positive social impacts, our social value for the East Leeds Orbital Route focuses on social, economic and environmental well-being.
 We are committed to delivering social value outcomes to create a strong, sustainable economy and help Leeds to become the best city in the UK.

-Supporting local businesses and economies
+Supporting local businesses and communities

 Our target is a minimum of 75% local supplier and SME spend, 2% local social enterprises spend and 0.5% Spend with Female, BAME or ex-military personnel owned suppliers.
 We will also support local SMEs to upskill and enable them to tender for and deliver packages of work on ELOR through ‘Meet the Buyer’ events.